Oracle licensing on Google Cloud operates as follows:

 Where does this leave Oracle licensing on Google Cloud?

-- You need to consider Oracle soft partitioning policy document (which is non-contractual)
+- You need to consider the Oracle soft partitioning policy document (which is non-contractual)

 - You need to review the Oracle processor definition (in your licensing agreement)